mmistakes/minimal-mistakes/_posts/2016-05-30-sia-via-docker.md

   for API commands.
 Otherwise, `siad` would only listen to port `9980` on `localhost` and we wouldn't be able to issue commands to Sia from outside of our Docker container.
+  * The `--disable-api-security` tells `siad` that we have explicitly chosen to listen to Sia API calls from outside of localhost, which is a security risk.
+    We handle mitigations for this risk in the subsequent steps of this guide.
 * Instructs `siad` to use `/mnt/sia` as its folder for Sia state information.
   In the next step, we'll link `/mnt/sia` to the Synology Shared Folder "sia" that we created earlier so that the files `siad` generates are visible on the